 Help to ensure the coordination between various CMS Working Groups and Task Forces (e.g., Illegal Killing of Birds, Landbirds, Energy) on flyway-related actions and priorities, and enhance synergies in their implementation.

 The geographical scope of the Flyways Working Group is global.
-The terms of office of the Flyways Working Group are open and will be considered automatically renewed by each meeting of the Sessional Committee of the Scientific Council unless otherwise decided by the Council.
+The Flyways Working Group remains in place until the Sessional Committee decides its work is complete or an alternative arrangement is made.

 3. Membership